-One place to get a feel for local Omani culture is on the main one-way road that runs in a circle through the heart of Seeb.
-Alongside banks and Indian-run 'cold stores', the road is flanked by the gold souq, with its windows of bangles and bridal chains, and by dishdasha (shirt-dress worn by men) tailors, kumar (cap) shops and abaya boutiques.
-A circuit only takes a few minutes by car but you could spend half a day exploring the souq on foot.
+One place to get a feel for local Omani culture is on the main one-way road that runs in an ellipse through the heart of Seeb.
+Wadi Bahayis St is flanked by the gold souq, with its windows of bangles and bridal chains, and by shops and tailors selling dishdashas (shirt-dresses worn by men), kumars (caps) and abayas (robe-like dresses worn by women).